-Table 5 indicates that there are significant differences of opinion as to whether punishment is necessary in Broken Window A (accident) between the children in the lower and middle socio-economic levels (t = 3.59, p < .001) and between the children in the middle and upper levels (t = 2.00, p < .05).
-However, the difference between the lower and upper levels (t = 1.62) was not significant.
-More children in the lower socio-economic level felt that the principal character should be punished as compared with children in the middle level while more children from the upper level felt that the principal cheracter should be punished as compared with children from the middle socio-economic level.
-In the Waterglass Story (carelessness), there was a significant difference of opinion only between the lower and middle levels $(t = 3.07, p < 0^{\circ})$.
-More children from the lower level feit that the principal character should be punished as compared with children from the middle level.
-Differences between the lower and upper levels and the middle and upper levels were not significant.
+Data analysis reveal significant differences of opinions as to whether punishment is necessary in Broken Window A (accident) between the children in the lower and middle socioeconomic levels (t=3.59, p < .001) and between the children in the lower and middle socioeconomic levels (t=2.00, p < .05).
+However, the difference between the lower and upper levels (t=1.62) was not significant.
+More children in the lower socioeconomic level felt that the principal character should be punished as compared with children in the middle level while more children from the upper level felt that the principal character should be punished as compared with children in the middle socioeconomic level.
+In the Waterglass Story (carelessness), there was a significant difference of opinion only between the lower and thé middle levels (t=3.07, p < .01).
+More children from the lower level felt that the principal character should be punished as compared with children from the lower and upper levels and the middle level felt that the principal character should be punished as compared with children from the middle socioeconomic level.
+In the Waterglass Story (carelessness), there was a significant difference of opinion only between the lower and the middle levels (t=3.07, p < .01).
+More children from the lower level felt that the principal character should be punished as compared with children from the lower level felt that the principal character should be punished as compared with children from the lower level felt that the principal character should be punished as compared with children from the lower and upper levels and the middle and upper levels were not significant.